On the minimum bisection of random $3$-regular graphs: Bisections of type one

 onto its first $m$ coordinates.

 Clearly under the conditions

 and

 the minimum of the function $f_m = f_{m(n)}$ is larger than the minimum of the function $f$.
-On the other hand, $f^{|\mathbb R}_{|(0,1]^{\mathbb N}}$ is a convex and infinitely differentiable function on an infinite dimensional Banach space and therefore by (\cite{Lag1}, Theorem 1) and \cite{Lag2} we know that if there is some critical point in the interior of the domain, it must be unique and it must be a global minimum for the function $f$.
-This allows us to apply the method of Lagrange multipliers for the function $f$ under the constraints (\ref{c'_1}) and (\ref{c'_2}) for any fixed $n$ in the infinite dimensional setting.
+On the other hand, $f^{|\mathbb R}_{|(0,1]^{\mathbb N}}$ is a convex and infinitely differentiable function on an infinite-dimensional Banach space, and therefore by (\cite{Lag1}, Theorem 1) and \cite{Lag2} we know that if there is some critical point in the interior of the domain, it must be unique and it must be a global minimum for the function $f$.
+This allows us to apply the method of Lagrange multipliers for the function $f$ under the constraints (\ref{c'_1}) and (\ref{c'_2}) for any fixed $n$ in the infinite-dimensional setting.

 Let